bbfrederick/rapidtide/INSTALL.rst

 Docker installation
 ===================
 As of 1.9.0, there is now a Docker container with a full rapidtide installation.
-To install this, first make sure you have docker installed and properly configured, then run the following:
+To use this, first make sure you have docker installed and properly configured, then run the following:
 ::

-    docker run --volume=DIRECTORY_WHERE_YOUR_DATA_IS:/data_in,OUTPUTDIRECTORY:/data_out fredericklab/rapidtide:latest \
+    docker run \
+        --volume=DIRECTORY_WHERE_YOUR_DATA_IS:/data_in,OUTPUTDIRECTORY:/data_out \
+        fredericklab/rapidtide:latest \
             rapidtide2x \
                 /data_in/fmri.nii.gz \
                 /data_out/outputtest \
                 -L

+The first time you run this, it will download the docker container from dockerhub.
+It's around 2GB, so it may take some time, but it caches the file locally, so subsequent runs will be fast, unless the container updates.
+To use a particular version, replace fredericklab/rapidtide:latest with fredericklab/rapidtide:VERSIONNUMBER (currently 1.9.0).

 #References 1) Erdoğan S, Tong Y, Hocke L, Lindsey K, Frederick B